 At each stage of a faculty members career, new skills and experiences make your career fulfilling and develop new pathways.
 Below you will find information on programs and resources for research, teaching and leadership development.

 To Tenure and Beyond: Building an Intentional Career at CWRU

-The program is designed for second year tenure track faculty members nominated for participation by their dean.
-The objectives of TT&B are to increase faculty understanding of the tenure process and to assist them in developing career planning that incorporates achieving tenure as a single milestone in a productive career at CWRU.
-TT&B consists of four, 4 ½ hour workshops, two one-hour coaching meetings, and supplemental 90-minute brown bag "Lunch & Learn" sessions focused on specialized skill building topics and peer mentoring.
+Designed for second year tenure track faculty members nominated for participation by their dean, the objectives of TT&B are to increase faculty understanding of the tenure process and to promote career planning that incorporates achieving tenure as a single milestone in a productive career at CWRU.
+TT&B consists of four, 4 hour workshops, two one-hour coaching meetings for each participant, and supplemental 90-minute brown bag lunch & learn sessions featuring specialized skill building topics chosen by faculty participants.